Basic quantum coding and decoding

 = \frac{1}{N} \sum_k \langle s_k|P_k|s_k\rangle

-Let us use this case to practice some of the trace identities.
+Let us use this as a chance to practice some of the trace identities.

 \begin{aligned}